-As mentioned earlier, sometimes local school boards “improved” upon or expanded extant black school buildings in efforts to equalize them.
+Sometimes local school boards “improved” upon or expanded extant black school buildings in efforts to equalize them.
 This sometimes resulted in large, rambling buildings with many additions such as the National Register-listed Milan Polk Clark Enrichment Center (formerly Gibson County Training School, and later the Polk-Clark School), a c.1926 Rosenwald School which saw numerous additions throughout the 1950s.
 The Townsend School in Winchester, Franklin County, Tennessee, is a c.1933 building which saw additions in 1949, 1954, and the construction of a detached gym in 1962 before the county was forced to integrate in 1966.

-Some equalization schools in Tennessee, such as the Daniel McKee School in the Shiloh community of Rutherford County and the Bridgeforth Middle School in Pulaski, Giles County, stand close to the earlier school buildings for black children that they replaced during that particular school district’s avoidance of Brown.
-Today, these buildings are in various states of use and repair.
-Some, such as Bridgeforth Middle in Pulaski, serve as either elementary or middle schools.
-Some, such as the equalization school in Lewisburg, house local boards of education.
-Others, such as the Daniel McKee School in Rutherford County, serve as special education schools or alternative schools.
+Today, equalization schools are in various states of use and repair.
+The Daniel McKee School in the Shiloh community of Rutherford County functions as an alternative school; the Bridgeforth Middle School in Pulaski, Giles County, still serves as an elementary school; the equalization school in Lewisburg, Marshall County, houses the local board of education.
 Still others have been boarded up and serve no current use, such as the equalization school in the historically black neighborhood of Woodbury in Cannon County.